sean6bucks/cloud-lock/README.md

 #### Lock:
   - Unlock dialog for user to trigger Open
   - If user does not have lock permission they will have the ability to request access
+  - **Note: "Private Office" door will always fail to mock what happens if API call fails**

 ### Admin Panel: